 - You must first pay for any damages, then ask for compensation.

 - Covers repair costs, including damage to the undercarriage, wheels, tires, roof, windows, mirrors,

-- Covers administrative fees (related to the money the company loses while the car is being repaired)
+- Administrative fees are covered (related to the money the company loses while the car is being repaired).

 Here’s what they don’t cover.
 What’s not covered is pretty standard when compared to other companies:

 - Damage that occurred while breaking any laws or traffic violations